Muskaannyadav/TicTacToe/README.md

-Description
+-> Description

 A simple web-based Tic Tac Toe game built using HTML, CSS, and JavaScript.
 This project allows two players to play the classic game in a web browser with a clean and interactive UI.

 🔧 Features

-Two-player mode
+-Two-player mode

-Basic game logic implemented using JavaScript
+-Basic game logic implemented using JavaScript

-Highlighting of the winning combination
+-Highlighting of the winning combination

-Game reset
+-Game reset

 Technologies Used

-HTML
+-HTML

-CSS
+-CSS

-JavaScript
+-JavaScript